Lake-Sunapee-Protective-Association/LMP/master files/README.md

 |	lat_dd			|	latitude of station															| decimal degrees | numeric, WGS84 |
 |	lon_dd			|	longitude of station														| decimal degrees |	numeric, WGS84 |

-Status of 'temporary' is for station(s) that we do not anticipate continued sampling at.
+Status of 'temporary' is for station(s) at which we do not anticipate continued sampling.
 These stations will move to 'inactive' once sampling has been completed.

 #### [parameter_by_site_sample_summary.csv](https://github.com/Lake-Sunapee-Protective-Association/LMP/blob/main/master%20files/parameter_by_site_sample_summary.csv)